ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/08 - Confirmations of Revelation.md

 > Qatadah reported: I said to Aisha, “O mother of the believers, tell me about the character of the Messenger of Allah, peace and blessings be upon him.”
 Aisha said, “Have you not read the Quran?”
 I said, “O course.”
 Aisha said, “Verily, the character of the Prophet of Allah was the Quran.”
 (Sahih Muslim 746)

-## 4 Ways to Develop Understanding of Revelation
+## 4 ways to develop understanding of Revelation

 There are many ways to get a deeper understanding of the Quran.
 But this note will provide four suggestions as intro points of departure.